jolicode/elastically/README.md

 ### Grouping IndexationRequest in a spool

 Sending multiple `IndexationRequest` during the same Symfony Request is not always appropriate, it will trigger multiple Bulk operations.
-Elastically provide a Kernel terminate listener to group all the `IndexationRequest` in a single `MultipleIndexationRequest` message.
+Elastically provides a Kernel terminate listener to group all the `IndexationRequest` in a single `MultipleIndexationRequest` message.

 To use this mechanism, we send the simple `IndexationRequest` in a memory transport to be consumed and grouped in a really async transport: